64 Ohio State Law Journal 1453 (2003)

 The interplay of enforcement and taxpaying norms manifests itself somewhat differently in different contexts.
 Studies suggest that there is a societal norm of compliance with tax obligations but that there may be a norm of noncompliance among certain groups.
 The IRS may therefore be best served by targeted compliance strategies.
 With respect to mainstream, generally compliant taxpayers, the IRS can rely on broad-based matching of information returns with taxpayer returns, low levels of audits, and norms-based appeals.
 With respect to groups with norms of noncompliance, the IRS can use enforcement not only for detection and deterrence but also to try to build a critical mass of compliant taxpayers and thereby influence the group norm.

 Lederman, Leandra, "The Interplay Between Norms and Enforcement in Tax Compliance" (2003).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 490.